IMPORTANT! YOU MUST READ THIS BEFORE CONTINUING:

 Many carcinogenic substances are associated with tumors and cancer.
 However, Dr. T. Colin Campbell (2009) pointed out that these substances only initiate the first stage of cancer development through cell mutation—the next stages involving promotion and progression of cancer seem to be much more dependent on other lifestyle factors, including diet.
 In other words, as Dr. Campbell demonstrated in his laboratory experiments, whether or not a carcinogen is promoted and progresses into cancer is largely a matter of nutrition.

-These facts support the hypothesis that tumor growth occurs as the body removes and stores excess phosphorus out of circulation when serum levels of phosphorus remain elevated (hyperphosphatemia).
+These facts support the hypothesis that tumor growth occurs as the body removes and stores excess phosphorus out of circulation when serum levels of phosphorus remain elevated (hyperphosphatemia), and that surplus phosphorus is released back into the serum when needed, causing the tumor to shrink.
 In other words, rather than generating useless tissue, tumorigenesis may be a type of phosphorus homeostatic mechanism or rebalancing action taken by the body to maintain internal stability under severe and chronic conditions, somewhat similar to the homeostatic effect of an acute inflammatory response to injury (Calder et al., 2009).
 In fact, tumorigenesis has been shown to be regulated by the inflammatory response through the release of cytokines (Zaki, Lamkanfi, & Kanneganti, 2011).
 Gradual changes occur in tissue structure (dysplasia) during chronic inflammation which eventually form tumor cells.
+The uptake and release of serum phosphorus into and out of tumors may be analogous to the uptake and release of dietary fat into and out of stored body fat.
+Just as restricting one's dietary fat intake below caloric maintenance levels will reduce adiposity, so too may sufficiently restricting dietary phosphorus intake reduce tumor size.

 Describing his opinion of the "protective nature" of tumor formation, Shelton wrote in Orthopathy that "it prolongs life in the face of causes, which, except for the tumor-formation, would produce death much earlier."
 In other words, if hyperphosphatemia is not reduced by homeostatic responses such as tumor formation, death would soon result.
-Researchers have verified that the immune system in mice actively protects tumor cells, blocking effector T-cells (TEFFS) from destroying tumor cells when tumors begin to form (Darrasse-Jeze et al., 2009).
-Chemotherapy, which often uses phosphorus-based toxins like cyclophosphamide (mustard gas), was found to actually promote "tumor cell survival and disease progression" (Sun et al, 2012).
-These findings provide strong evidence that the body does not treat tumor cells as foreign substances, but values tumor cells' protective homeostatic function while actively supplying them with growth-promoting proteins (Goldstein et al., 2012).
-This phosphate homeostasis hypothesis could lead to a paradigm shift in understanding the cause and treatment of tumorigenesis and cancer in humans.
+Researchers verified that the immune system in mice actively protects tumor cells, blocking effector T-cells (TEFFS) from destroying tumor cells as they begin to form (Darrasse-Jeze et al., 2009).
+Canadian researchers discovered that white blood cells, which protect the body against infection, activated cancer cells and helped tumors proliferate in mice (Cools-Lartigue, 2013).
+The body actively supplies tumors with growth-promoting proteins (Goldstein et al., 2012), and chemotherapy, which often uses phosphorus-based toxins like cyclophosphamide (mustard gas), was found to promote "tumor cell survival and disease progression" (Sun et al, 2012).
+When prostate tumor cells were transplanted into 872 healthy mice, the tumor cells turned into healthy prostate cells (Roller & Heidelberger, 1967).
+All these findings provide strong evidence that the body does not treat tumor cells as foreign invaders—rather, the body initiates, strengthens, and supports tumorigenesis as a protective homeostatic function when systemic toxicity rises.
+This phosphate homeostasis hypothesis could lead to a paradigm shift in understanding the cause and treatment of cancer in humans.

-Fibroblast growth factor-23 (FGF-23) is a protein that prevents the kidneys from reabsorbing filtered phosphorus back into the blood, thereby mitigating or preventing hyperphosphatemia.
+Another useful biomarker of phosphorus homeostasis is fibroblast growth factor-23 (FGF-23), a protein that prevents the kidneys from reabsorbing filtered phosphorus back into the blood, thereby mitigating or preventing hyperphosphatemia.
 Elevated levels of FGF-23 have been associated with increased risk for bone fractures in elderly men (Mirza et al., 2011) and with increased risk for colorectal tumors (Jacobs et al., 2011).
 FGF-23 levels are also elevated in late-stage ovarian cancer patients and in patients with tumor-induced osteomalacia (Berndt, Schiavi, & Kumar, 2005).
 Dietary phosphorus restriction lowered FGF-23 levels in healthy subjects and in patients with chronic kidney disease (Sigrist et al., 2012).
 Would a phosphorus restricted diet have the same effect in cancer patients?

 Calorie restriction and fasting in mice have been shown to reduce tumorigenesis (Moore et al., 2012 ) and "weaken" cancer, producing results superior to chemotherapy (Lee et al., 2012).
+Therefore, it may be possible that reduced food intake resulting from the adverse effect of lost appetite in chemotherapy is more responsible for reducing tumors than the therapeutic effect of chemotherapy itself.
 Camalier et al. (2010) suggested "reducing dietary phosphate as a novel target for chemoprevention" (cancer prevention).
 Physical activity also reduces cancer risk by affecting hormones, the immune system, and energy balance (American Cancer Society, 2007).
 Hursting (2012) wrote, "...the mechanisms underlying the energy balance-cancer link will facilitate the development of novel prevention and treatment strategies."
+A mathematic model suggests that reducing a tumor's phosphorus uptake in half would reduce tumor size by 75% (Kuang, Nagy, & Elser, 2004).

 As the world struggles to find a cancer cure, the above findings support the hypothesis for a novel two-step cancer treatment & prevention intervention: